-In May 2021 the Company sold \$325 million of unsecured 5.25% Senior Notes (the "2029 Notes") pursuant to a private offering.
+In May 2021, the Company sold \$325,000 of unsecured 5.25% Senior Notes (the "2029 Notes") pursuant to a private offering.
 The 2029 Notes were priced to investors at par and will mature on June 1, 2029.
-The Company used the net proceeds from the offering, together with cash on hand, to redeem all \$325 million aggregate principal amount of its outstanding 8.000% Senior Notes due 2022 (the "8% Notes").
-Approximately \$1.0 million of deferred financing fees related to the 8% Notes were extinguished and are presented within net interest expense in the Statement of Operations.
+The Company used the net proceeds from the offering, together with cash on hand, to redeem all \$325,000 aggregate principal amount of its outstanding 8.000% Senior Notes due 2022 (the "8% Notes").

-The Company's obligations under these 2029 Notes are guaranteed by each of the Company's existing and future 100% owned domestic subsidiaries that are co-borrowers or guarantors under its Amended Credit Agreement.
+The Company's obligations under these 2029 Notes are guaranteed by each of the Company's existing and future 100% owned domestic subsidiaries that are co-borrowers or guarantors under the Amended Credit Agreement.
 Such guarantees are full, unconditional and joint and several.
 The parent company issuer has no independent assets or operations and all non-guarantor subsidiaries have been determined to be minor.